corenting/ParisTransportTraffic/README.md

 </div>

-This Android application allows you to consult various traffic informations for different RATP/SNCF transports (for Paris and the suburbs) :
+This application allows you to consult various traffic information for different RATP/SNCF transport services (for Paris and the suburbs) :

 - Métro
 - RER